ProjectTradeAI/aGENtrader_0.2.0/README.md

 - **2025-04-29**: Enhanced LLM client with improved error diagnostics and environment detection
 - **2025-04-29**: Implemented agent-specific LLM routing - Sentiment agents now use Grok, others use Mistral
 - **2025-04-29**: Fixed validation script to properly detect Binance API initialization by matching the correct log pattern
-- **2025-04-28**: Upgraded from Mixtral to Mistral as the default LLM due to EC2 memory constraints

 ## Repository Structure